liu-if-else/liu-if-else.github.io/_posts/2020-11-17-stencil-buffer's-uses-in-unity3d.md

 ## Explanation

-The idea of shadow volume is to instaniate the shadow as a geometry, creating a mesh equals to the shadow's shape(see the cylinder shadow in picture 7) and then to identify all shadowed fragments along with the rendering process of this geometry.
+The idea of shadow volume is to instaniate the shadow as a geometry, creating a mesh with the same shape of the shadow (see the cylinder shadow in picture 7) and then to identify all shadowed fragments along with the rendering process of this geometry.

-In the rendering process, there are several algorithms to derterminate the shadowed fragments.
+In this rendering process, there are several algorithms to derterminate the shadowed fragments.
 The demo shader uses "Depth Fail" method, which also names as "Carmack’s reverse".
-From the perspective of stencil buffer, I simplify this algorithm to three steps:
+From the perspective of the stencil buffer, I simplify this algorithm to three steps:

-1, All shadowable objects, like ground, trees, rocks and etc., render first the shadow polyhedron after.
-The first shader pass of the shadow polyhedron is set to "cull front", rendering the inside surface only.
+1, All shadowable objects, like ground, trees, rocks and etc., render first and the shadow polyhedron after.
+The first shader pass of the shadow polyhedron sets to "cull front", rendering it's inside surface only.
 The stencil test of the pass marks the Z-test-failed fragments through increasing their stencil value.
-The marked fragments could been inside or outside the shadow geometry.
+The marked fragments could be inside or outside the shadow geometry.
 The fragments inside the shadow geometry are what we are looking for.
-The fragments outside the shadow geometry(e.g, between the camera and the shadow polyhedron) will be excluded in step 2.
+The fragments outside the shadow geometry (e.g, objects between the camera and the shadow polyhedron outside surface) will be excluded in step 2.

 2, Set "cull back", the second pass renders the outside surface of the shadow geometry.
-The z-test-failed check finds shadow fragments outside the shadow polyhedron and then "ZFail DecrWrap" operation decreases their stencil values by one.
+The z-test-failed check finds fragments outside the shadow polyhedron and then "ZFail DecrWrap" operation subtracts one from their stencil values.

-3, Consequently, only the fragments of the shadowable objects inside the shadow geometry are with the stencil value of 1 at the final step, rendering these pixels to get the correct shadow.
+3, Consequently, only the fragments of the shadowable objects inside the shadow geometry are with the stencil value of 1 at the final step.
+Render these fragments and you will get the correct shadow.

-From theory to practice, the three steps above have also explained the three passes of the shader SV_DepthFailBeta.
+From theory to practice, these three steps have also well explained the three passes of the shader SV_DepthFailBeta above.

 Actually, this single shader is not sufficient to implement the shadow volume technique.
-For instance, the appropriate shadow geometry, imported mesh or generated in the runtime, is a must but the demo has faked it through using the Unity standard primitive.
-Moreover, some details such as other shadows in the shadow polyhedron are not included in this discussion yet.
+For instance, the appropriate shadow geometry, imported mesh from 3D software like 3DMax or generated at the runtime in Unity, is a must but the demo has faked it through using the Unity standard primitive.
+Moreover, some details such as multi shadows, are not included in this discussion yet.
 Nonetheless, the shader illustrates well the stencil buffer's important role of putting this rendering technique into effect.

 ## Screenshots from rendering